hapax/hapax.github.io/assets/teaching.md

     <div style="text-align:center"><img src
     ="/images/posts/russell.png" width="80%"/>
 		    <figcaption><i>The joy of sets: solid arrows indicate
-    membership and dotted arrow non-membership.
+    membership and dotted arrows non-membership.
 Set A is not a self-member while D is.
-R contains all and only sets which do not contain themselves.
+The Russell set R contains all and only sets which do not contain themselves.
 But does it contain itself? </i></figcaption>
 	</div>
 	</figure>